 Language and writing skills are a basic requirement for studying social sciences.
-Hence students are encouraged to take maximum advantage of all the opportunities made available to them during their first two years of study to develop these skills.
+Hence students are encouraged to take maximum advantage of all the opportunities, including the services of the Writing Centre, made available to them during their first two years of study to develop these skills.